 -

-Create designs that help expose barriers and increase opportunity for those most impacted
+Create designs that help expose challenges and increase opportunity for everyone

 -

-Transform autonomy by shifting the relationships between control methods to involve those most impacted by the outcomes
+Transform autonomy by shifting the relationships between control methods to involve all those impacted by the outcomes

 -

-Generate critical learning and increased agency for those involved in the design work through authentic connections
+Generate learning and increased agency for those involved in the design work through authentic connections

 Community voice integration is both a flexible process that can be used by teams and is a set of leadership habits that can be practiced daily.
 It can be used in a variety of ways and by a variety of people, including innovation efforts, strategic planning, community-driven design, and collaborative teams.

 Impact 907 includes the community throughout the process of design because our team has seen this method work firsthand, watching it revolutionize and inspire extraordinary change within community structures including relieving the pressure from resource silos.
-These methods align with our values system, allowing us to "radically listen."
-Each community has their own unique and complex culture, practices, and history.
-Therefore, each community must participate in defining and building sustainable solutions for local needs.
+These methods align with our values, allowing us to "radically listen."
+Each community has their own unique and complex practices, background, and history.
+Therefore, each community must participate in defining and building long-term solutions for local needs.